poult-lab/daily-word/english_words_ learning.md

 03.mole  [məʊl]

+[noun] American shrew mole.

-[noun] "a small animal with dark grey fur, that is almost blind and digs tunnels under the ground to live in"
+"a small animal with dark grey fur, that is almost blind and digs tunnels under the ground to live in"

+[noun] Take a biopsy of the mole.

-[noun] "a small dark brown mark on the skin, sometimes slightly higher than the skin around it" -freckle-
+"a small dark brown mark on the skin, sometimes slightly higher than the skin around it" -freckle-

 [noun] "a person who works within an organization and secretly passes important information to another organization or country"

+[n] One mole of carbon dioxide"a unit for measuring the amount of substance"

 <img src="./images/mole.jpg" alt="mole" style="zoom:25%;" />